StaCu/BrightestDungeon/platform/Porting.md

 + Porting.md              | how to port to a new platform platformio.ini            | build tool instructions

-See platform/simulator/ for for a simple example.
+See platform/simulator/ for a simple example.